Mikea15/mikea15.github.io/_posts/2019-10-22-exploring-multi-threading-in-c-part-2.md

 [<img src="http://mikeadev.net/wp-content/uploads/threads_p.jpg" alt="" />](http://mikeadev.net/wp-content/uploads/threads_p.jpg)<figcaption>( click to expand )</figcaption></figure>

 The profile image show the 4 threads handling only big jobs, 2 threads handling medium jobs and the other 2 threads handling smaller jobs.
-As we can see, this won&#8217;t win us much time, since when some thread finish their work, they stand idle, not contributing to the bigger picture.
+As we can see, this won't win us much time, since when some thread finish their work, they stand idle, not contributing to the bigger picture.

 We can try to fix that by implementing some kind of work stealing.
 When a thread has no more jobs meant for them, they can steal jobs from other thread queues.